Read our fact sheet on infringement notices.

 An infringement notice is similar to an on-the-spot fine.
 It may be issued to an employer who contravenes relevant Commonwealth workplace laws covering obligations relating to employee records and pay slips.

-Fair Work Inspectors (Inspector) from the Fair Work Ombudsman (FWO) may issue infringement notices where they reasonably believe an employer has contravened the record-keeping and pay slip obligations contained in the Fair Work Act 2009 and the Fair Work Regulations 2009.
+Fair Work Inspectors (Inspectors) from the Fair Work Ombudsman (FWO) may issue infringement notices where they reasonably believe an employer has contravened the record-keeping and pay slip obligations contained in the Fair Work Act (FW Act) and the Fair Work Regulations (FW Regulations).

 What are the maximum infringement notice fines?